-Paul Coyer serves as a Research Professor at The Institute of World Politics, as well as an Associate Professor at l’Ecole Speciale Militaire de Saint-Cyr, the French equivalent of West Point, where he lectures on U.S. foreign and national security policy and on the role of religion and culture in international affairs.
+Paul Coyer serves as a Research Professor at The Institute of World Politics in Washington, D.C., as well as an Associate Professor at l’Ecole Speciale Militaire de Saint-Cyr, the French Army’s equivalent of West Point.
+He is also a Non-Resident Senior Fellow at Italia-Atlantica, a think tank based in Rome, Italy, that seeks to cultivate stronger trans-Atlantic relations.
+Dr. Coyer’s research interests include Russia, China, Latin America and the role of extra-hemispheric powers (with particular reference to Venezuela), nationalism and national identity, and the role of religion and culture in global affairs.

-Dr. Coyer is a contributor to Forbes, writing on foreign and national security policy, and is a contributing editor of Providence: A Journal of Christianity and American Foreign Policy (published by the Institute on Religion and Democracy).
-In addition to Forbes and Providence, his work has appeared in leading publications in the United States and around the world, including The Washington Times, Azeri Today (Azerbaijan), and the Kyiv Post (Ukraine), as well as policy-oriented journals, including Conflits: Revue de Geopolitique (France), and by academic publishers such as Oxford University Press.
+Dr. Coyer has been a contributor to Forbes, writing on foreign and national security policy, and is a co-founder and contributing editor of Providence: A Journal of Christianity and American Foreign Policy.
+He has been published in leading publications in the United States and around the world, including The Washington Times, Azeri Today (Azerbaijan), and the Kyiv Post (Ukraine), as well as policy-oriented journals including Revue Conflits: Histoire, Géopolitique et Relations Internationales (France) and Italia-Atlantica’s online journal, policy publications such as Sovranità, democrazia e libertà (Italy), and by academic publishers such as National Defense University Press and Oxford University Press.

 - Capire la Politica di Trump e il Confronto con l’Iran Oltre la Disinformazione

 - Iran : comprendre la politique de Trump